finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to expand.
     String code = "code_example"; // String | The code of the portfolio group to expand.
 Together with the scope this uniquely identifies the portfolio   group to expand.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to expand the portfolio group.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to expand the portfolio group.
 Defaults to return the latest version of each portfolio in the group if not specified.
     List<String> propertyFilter = Arrays.asList(); // List<String> | The restricted list of property keys from the \"Portfolio\" domain which will be decorated onto each portfolio.
 These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". try {
-      ExpandedGroup result = apiInstance.getPortfolioGroupExpansion(scope, code, effectiveAt, asAt, propertyFilter);
+      ExpandedGroup result = apiInstance.getPortfolioGroupExpansion(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .propertyFilter(propertyFilter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getPortfolioGroupExpansion");